 - A pre-set time every day.
 Daily Scrums only require fixed time and place (Could be a meeting room .
 Which time and place are up to the team to decide.
 It is an opportunity to inspect and adapt, a meeting in which the team plans their day.

 - Keep a time-box of 15 minutes.
 The purpose of the standup is to give an idea of where the team is.
 So 15 minutes is OK.
 Smaller teams may even need less than that.

 - Standing up.
 It helps to keep the meeting short, but Daily Scrum does not oblige you to do it standing up.

-- Every member of the team “answers” three questions.
-The goal of these daily standup questions is to provide transparency in the team and engage its members in helping toward the team goal.
-Every member has to answer:
+The answer varies but every team member answers three questions.
+The goal of these daily standup questions is to provide transparency in the development team and engage its members in helping toward the sprint goal.

 - What did I do yesterday?

 - What blocking issues I have that I need help from the team?

 If detailed discussions come up (or to adapt, or replan, the rest of the Sprint’s work), it is a good practice to take them offline immediately after the daily scrum.
 Your scrum master should be able to recognize this and act on it so you can focus the attention to the problem and not the process.